 Trick or treat pick ‘n’ mix

 Give your prankers a taste of their own medicine with this homemade bag of chocolate-coated tricks and treats.
-Gently melt chocolate with a dash of cooking oil (coconut oil will add nice flavour, but any mild-flavoured oil will do), then dip in a mixture of dried fruit, such as raisins, dates or cranberries, and nuts.
-Don’t forget to coat the odd coffee bean and cardamom pod for a Halloween surprise.
+Gently melt your favourite chocolate with a dash of cooking oil (coconut oil will add nice flavour, but any mild-flavoured oil will do), then dip dried fruit, such as raisins, dates or cranberries, and nuts into the chocolate (don’t forget to coat the odd coffee bean and cardamom pod for a Halloween surprise).
 Place on a greaseproof-lined tray and pop in the fridge to set.

 A fun way to get the older kids in the kitchen, popcorn necklaces can be a healthy treat (or trick!).
 Using needle and thread, simply weave on your popcorn, then tie the thread together into a necklace.
 You could alternate them with dried fruits and nuts, toss them through cinnamon sugar, a little maple syrup or even Marmite… for the haters out there.